-The strategic enrollment management (SEM) plan will be the guiding document that charts Missouri State’s path toward achieving its enrollment, recruitment and retention objectives.
+The strategic enrollment management (SEM) plan is the guiding document that charts Missouri State’s path toward achieving its enrollment, recruitment and retention objectives.
 The university utilizes its SEM plan to make strategic decisions, prioritize initiatives and allocate resources related to enrollment.

 About Strategic Enrollment Management